 The lede?
 Business leaders saved an average of $300,000 in 2019 from their chatbots, with the greatest impact occurring across support and sales teams.
 But for consumers, there’s still some room for improvement: although 74% expect to encounter a chatbot on a website, 87% of consumers still prefer humans to chatbots for quick interactions.
 That said, 25% of consumers wouldn’t care if they’re talking to a human or a chatbot, as long as they get to their desired outcome.

 Chatbots for all

-Chatbots are rapidly spreading beyond the realm of customer support to drive growth at all stages of the customer lifecycle.
+Chatbots are rapidly spreading beyond the realm of customer support to drive growth at all stages of the customer journey.
 In fact, sales is now the most common use case (41%), followed closely by support (37%) and marketing (17%).